-Here’s something unique – a delicious light snack made with Arbi (Colocasia) leaves, also known as Taro leaves.
-Dressed in a simple gram flour batter an d double-cooked (steamed and fried), this snack is sure to make for a refreshing accompaniment to your evening tea.
+This is a delicious and light snack made with Arbi leaves which are also called Taro leaves.
+Dressed in a simple gram flour (besan) batter and double-cooked (steamed and fried), this snack is sure to make for a refreshing accompaniment to your evening tea.
+This snack is also called Patra in Gujarati cuisine.

 - Put the gram flour (besan) in a bowl and add the ginger-green chili paste to it.